DavyJonesLocker/dismissible_helpers/README.md

 ### Retrieving the current account/user ###

-If the helper method `current_account` is available, DismissibleHelpers will use this to retrieve the current user/account.
+If the helper method `current_user` is available, DismissibleHelpers will use this to retrieve the current user/account.